 Doom sounds pretty good – I would say comparable to the PC version.
 Howls and gunshots sound just like I remember them, right down to the eerie chirp of nearby Imps.
 I did notice that the variety of sounds has been reduced.
 Zombies in particular had about three different versions of a death groan, where here they reuse the same one every time.
 There’s also no music in-game.
-The reason for this is unclear, because the music has been converted and is on the cart; you can hear full versions at the score tally screens between levels.
+The reason for this is disputed, because the music has been converted and is on the cart; you can hear full versions at the score tally screens between levels.
 They don’t sound great, but they’re perfectly useable.
-I take this to mean there was some issue with playing music and effects simultaneously out of the Jag processor, or that there was no easy way for them to control their volume independently.
-Denying you this option could have been an intentional choice I suppose, but I don’t see why.
+I’ve read that it’s a technical limitation, and I’ve read that it’s an intentional choice, but the reasons don’t really matter..
 As it is, the levels work fine without music and afford you a sharper ear to listen for awaiting monsters.

-The Jaguar pad handles control quite well.
-I prefer the PC’s keyboard for sharp, precise movements, but you can easily make your way through the entire game with the controller.
+The Jaguar pad handles control surprisingly well.
+You won’t get the PC keyboard’s sharp, precise movements, but you can easily make your way through the entire game with the controller.
 Turning and movement are mapped to the D-Pad, and turning becomes strafing with the C button held down.
 B shoots, A runs, and C opens.
-The number keys select the various weapons, which actually turns the Jaguar’s cumbersome numpad into a tremendous benefit.
+The number keys select the various weapons, which actually turns the Jaguar’s cumbersome numpad into a real benefit.
 You can now switch weapons as quickly and accurately as you could on the PC, without having to cycle through them as on other consoles.
 The 9 key activates the minimap.
 The colors can be a bit hard to understand, and you are just looking at a design view of the level, but your ability to zoom and move your character around can be invaluable for navigating mazes.